Key Quote

 WOW — THE ABSURD (Camus)

-Albert Camus defined the Absurd as the conflict between humanity's search for meaning and the universe's silent indifference.
+Albert Camus defined the Absurdthe Absurd — Camus' concept of the conflict between human desire for meaning and the universe's indifference as the conflict between humanity's search for meaning and the universe's silent indifference.
 Macbeth's 'signifying nothing' articulates this condition four centuries before Camus: a man who has pursued power, murdered a king, destroyed his marriage, and lost everything, only to conclude that existence itself is a meaningless performance.
-Yet Shakespeare's genius lies in the paradox: this speech — one of the most profound statements in English literature — is itself 'full of sound and fury.'
+Yet Shakespeare's genius lies in the paradoxparadox — A seemingly contradictory statement that reveals a deeper truth: this speech — one of the most profound statements in English literature — is itself 'full of sound and fury.'
 The very beauty and power of Macbeth's language contradicts his claim that life 'signifies nothing.'
 Art — even an art depicting meaninglessness — creates meaning.
-Shakespeare thus offers a counter-argument to nihilism embedded within the nihilistic speech itself: as long as language can express despair this perfectly, existence is not entirely devoid of significance.
+Shakespeare thus offers a counter-argumentcounter-argument — An argument or viewpoint that opposes and challenges another to nihilism embedded within the nihilistic speech itself: as long as language can express despair this perfectly, existence is not entirely devoid of significance.

 Key Words